cec70/meng-fyp/README.md

 ---

 ## **Overview**
-Sudden Stratospheric Warming (SSW) events are significant meteorological phenomena that can disrupt weather patterns.
+Sudden Stratospheric Warming events are significant meteorological phenomena that can disrupt weather patterns.
 This project aims to:
-- Predict SSW events using machine learning models.
+- Predict SSW events using ML models.
-- Analyze the importance of meteorological features in SSW prediction.
+- Analyse the importance of meteorological features in SSW prediction.
 - Provide explainability for the predictions using SHAP, LIME, and Permutation Importance.

-The pipeline processes ERA5 reanalysis data, extracts relevant features, trains machine learning models, and evaluates their performance across different lead times.
+The pipeline processes ERA5 reanalysis data, extracts relevant features, trains ML models, and evaluates their performance across different lead times.

 ---